henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

 ## Overview

 Large language models (LLMs) introduce new security risks.
 They are increasingly trained on massive codebases and used to generate code better and better.
 However, LLMs [lack awareness of security and are found to frequently produce unsafe code.](https://arxiv.org/abs/2302.05319).
-The goal of this work is to ensure the generated code secure and compliant.
+The goal of this work is to ensure the generated code secure and compliant in real time.

 ## Background

-We categorize the solutions to basic rule-based static analysis, more advanced data and dependency based static analysis, and deep learning methods as follows.
+We categorize the solutions to `basic rule-based pattern matching`, `advanced data and dependency based static analysis`, and `deep learning` methods as follows.

 ### Rule-Based Pattern Matching

 Pattern-matching tools use predefined rules to identify known vulnerabilities.
 These tools scan the codebase for patterns that match known vulnerability signatures.

-#### Insecure Code Detector

-Insecure Code Detector is a pattern-matching tool that scans code for insecure patterns.
-It uses a database of known insecure patterns and applies them to the code to identify potential issues.
+We use Insecure Code Detector(ICD) as our baseline solution as it was originally designed by Meta to safeguard their code assist output.
+It is expandable and works in realtime, perfectly fit into our use case.

 ### Static Analysis